mrakgr/The-Spiral-Language/readme.md

 #### Introspective Pickling

-The above was an useful case study in producing an efficient combinator library.
+The above was a useful case study in producing an efficient combinator library.
 Spiral has its own flow separate from other functional languages where it encourages inlining first and then putting join points and doing heap allocation either through layout types or closures, later.
 Still, using combinators and composing them by hand is something that can be improved on, especially when the entire program could be derived just from the type.

 That would alleviate some of the weaknesses of pickler combinators as well.
 For example, you could consider it an error that `alt` from the previous section has no checks to ensure that the schema is static at compile time.
 If a runtime list of `pu`s gets passed into it, then the partial evaluator will stack overflow during compilation.

-I could go back and shore it up, but it demonstrates how direct action can end up leaving stray cases unattented.
-The problem wih pickler combinators is that they are more flexible that the situation demands from them.
+I could go back and shore it up, but it demonstrates how direct action can end up leaving stray cases unattended.
+The problem with pickler combinators is that they are more flexible that the situation demands from them.

 Here is the `package.spiproj` file for this section.